pjtorres/metagenomics_tutorial/README.md

 More information on the removal of Docker containers and images can be found [here](https://linuxize.com/post/how-to-remove-docker-images-containers-volumes-and-networks/)

 ## Genome Assembly
 Another advantage of shotgun metagenomics is that you can take all your little pieces of sequenced DNA and stitch them together (assemble) forming longer continuous pieces of DNA (contigs).
 These longer pieces can be long enough to reconstruct a genome or take your sequence reads from 100bp to 1000bp or more thus making your gene classification more accurate.
-One very poplar tool is called [spades](http://spades.bioinf.spbau.ru/release3.11.1/manual.html)
+One very popular tool is called [SPAdes](http://spades.bioinf.spbau.ru/release3.11.1/manual.html)

 SPAdes uses k-mers for building the initial de Bruijn graph and it performs graph-theoretical operations which are based on graph structure, coverage and sequence lengths.